baby6969/alx_be_shell/shell_permissions/README.md

-command$ ./0-iam_betty  # switches the current user to the user betty. command$ ./1-who_am_i   # hat prints the effective username of the current user. command$ ./4-empty      # It creats hello file
+command$ ./0-iam_betty  # switches the current user to the user betty. command$ ./1-who_am_i   # hat prints the effective username of the current user. command$ ./4-empty      # It creats hello file commnad$ ./5-execute    # Write a script that adds execute permission to the owner of the file hello.